 Where an auditor considers that an audit return is unsatisfactory, the submission is passed to a second auditor.
 The second auditor is blinded to the comments of the initial auditor.
-Where two auditors disagree, the audit return is judged as satisfactory.
+If the second auditor considers the audit return to be satisfactory, then the audit return is judged as satisfactory.
 Where two auditors both agree that the submission is unsatisfactory, the audit return is passed to the CPD Director whose decision will be final.